Vehrik/FarOut/Characters/6-Movement.md

 Challenge, but often invoke additional Challenges along the way.
 As always, these Challenges force the use of a Reaction.
 Moving between two adjacent Zones is only ever able to invoke 1 Challenge.
-This means ramming through a door that separates two Zones only ever requires a single Brawn challenge, or vaulting over a waist-high fence that separates two Zones is only a single Speed Challenge.
+This means ramming through a door that separates two Zones only ever requires a single Brawn or Brain challenge, or vaulting over a waist-high fence Border is only a single Speed Challenge or a pretty Difficult Brawn Challenge.

 BEING SCARY IN SPACE AND TAKING NAMES
 -------------------------------------